nsursock/track-record-v6/src/posts/4p5/generational-imitation.md

 The thesis concludes that generational imitation operates on multiple levels: conscious, unconscious, biological, and cultural.
 The family is both a mirror and a mold, reflecting and shaping who we become.
 Is it possible to shatter the mirror, or are we destined to see our parents' faces in our own?

-## Antithesis: The Possibility of Transcending Parental Patterns
+## The Possibility of Transcending Parental Patterns

 ### Existential Freedom and the Rejection of Determinism